Question: "What did Jesus mean when He said, 'It is finished'?"

-Answer: Of the last sayings of Christ on the cross, none is more important or more poignant than His very last utterance, “It is finished.”
+Answer: Of the last sayings of Christ on the cross, none is more important or more poignant than, “It is finished.”
 Found only in the Gospel of John, the Greek word translated “it is finished” is tetelestai, an accounting term that means “paid in full.”
 When Jesus uttered those words, He was declaring the debt owed to His Father was wiped away completely and forever.
 Not that Jesus wiped away any debt that He owed to the Father; rather, Jesus eliminated the debt owed by mankind—the debt of sin.

 Just prior to His arrest by the Romans, Jesus prayed His last public prayer, asking the Father to glorify Him, just as Jesus had glorified the Father on earth, having “finished the work you have given me to do” (John 17:4).
 The work Jesus was sent to do was to “seek and save that which is lost” (Luke 19:10), to provide atonement for the sins of all who would ever believe in Him (Romans 3:23-25), and to reconcile sinful men to a holy God.
 “All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting men's sins against them.
 And he has committed to us the message of reconciliation” (2 Corinthians 5:18-19).
 None other but God in the flesh could accomplish such a task.